aica-technology/api/docs/docs/reference/02-yaml-syntax.md

 reference signals into real joint commands according to some internal control law, and convert joint states from the robot back to signals.

-Controllers are listed under a top-level field called **controllers**.
-Controller names must be unique within the given hardware interface, and should generally be in `lower_camel_case`.
+Controllers are listed under a top-level `controllers` field.
+Controller names must be unique within the given hardware interface, and should generally follow the `lower_camel_case` naming convention.

-Under each controller, the **plugin** field refers to a registered controller plugin name.
+Under each controller, the `plugin` field refers to a registered controller plugin name.

-The **parameters** field then refers to configurable parameters for the given controller.
+The `parameters` field then refers to configurable parameters for the given controller.

-The **inputs** and **outputs** fields define the ROS2 topics to which each signal of the controller should be connected.
+The `inputs` and `outputs` fields define the ROS2 topics to which each signal of the controller should be connected.
 See also [Component Inputs and Outputs](#inputs-and-outputs).

-Optionally, the **position** field can be used to specify an X, Y location for rendering the hardware interface as a node in the AICA interactive graph editor.
+Optionally, the `position` field can be used to specify an X, Y location for rendering the hardware interface as a node in the AICA interactive graph editor.
 See also [Component Position](#position).

 For example: